 “No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State … deny to any person within its jurisdiction the equal protection of the laws.”
 Constitution of the United States of America, Amendment XIV

 All people have a right to fair and equal treatment regardless of race, ethnic identity, national origin, religious affiliation or non-affiliation, gender identity or sexual orientation, or (non-violent) political viewpoint.
 Bigotry and discrimination of all kinds must be rejected and renounced by governments, groups, and individuals.
-Systematic discrimination supported by governments or imposed by religious societies or organizations on others against their will are particularly reprehensible.
+Systematic discrimination supported by governments or imposed by secular or religious societies on others are reprehensible.